oskarbraten/kobayashi/README.md

 ## Documentation

 ### async render(template, view = {}, partials = {}, layout)
-Renders the specified template with view and partials.
+Renders the template with the view.
+You can also supply partials and layout.
+When rendering with a layout the {{{body}}}-tag is the insertion point, and thus a reserved tag.

 Returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) which resolves with the resulting rendering.